Outage Performance of Uplink Rate Splitting Multiple Access with Randomly Deployed Users: Scheduling Schemes and Power Allocation Strategies

 \subsubsection{FPA Strategy}

-We propose FPA strategy to fully utilize the flexibility of RSMA to improve the scheduled users rate fairness.
+We propose FPA strategy to improve the scheduled users rate fairness by fully utilizing the flexibility of RSMA.
 It has been shown that two corner points on the capacity region of uplink MAC can be achieved by NOMA transmission \cite{2005_Tse}, i.e., $\left(R_i^\text{F},R_j^\text{S}\right)$ and $\left(R_i^\text{S},R_j^\text{F}\right)$, where $R_i^\text{F}=\text{log}(1+\frac{\eta_i}{1+\eta_j})$ and $R_i^\text{S}=\text{log}(1+\eta_i)$ denote the achievable rates of decoding $\text{U}_i$'s signal at the first and second stages of SIC, respectively.
-In addition to these two corner points, RSMA transmission can achieve all the points on the line of the two corner points by adjusting the power allocation factor $\beta$, where all these points can achieve the same sum rate performance \cite{2020_Liu_RS,2017_Zhu_RS,1996_Remoldi_TIT}.
+In addition to these two corner points, RSMA transmission can achieve all the points on the line of the two corner points by adjusting the power allocation factor $\beta$,\footnote{It should be noted that the whole MAC capacity region can also be achieved via time sharing \cite{1996_Remoldi_TIT,2005_Tse,2022_Mao_RSMA_SURVEY}.
+However, time sharing requires stringent synchronization among users, which is difficult to achieve in practice \cite{1996_Remoldi_TIT,2022_Mao_RSMA_SURVEY}.} where all these points can achieve the same sum rate performance \cite{2020_Liu_RS,2017_Zhu_RS,1996_Remoldi_TIT}.
 In other words, by using RSMA, the sum rate $R_i^\text{F}+R_j^\text{S}=\text{log}_2(1+\eta_i+\eta_j)$ can be flexibly allocated to the scheduled users by adjusting $\beta$.
 Hence, we utilize this feature to enhance the scheduled users' rate fairness performance on the premise of achieving the optimal sum rate.

 Assuming $\eta_i>\eta_j$, we know rate-pair $\left(R_i^\text{F},R_j^\text{S}\right)$ can achieve much better rate fairness than $\left(R_i^\text{S},R_j^\text{F}\right)$, since the first decoded user's achievable data rate will be interfered by the second decoded user's signal.
 Furthermore, if $R_i^\text{F}\geq R_j^\text{S}$, both NOMA and RSMA schemes can achieve the same fairness performance by setting $\beta=0$ and decoding $\text{U}_i$'s signal at the first stage of SIC.
 In other words, when $\text{log}_2\left(1+\frac{\eta_i}{\eta_j+1}\right)\geq \text{log}_2\left(1+\eta_j\right)$ (i.e., $\eta_i\geq \eta_j+\eta_j^2$), the data rates of U$_i$ and U$_j$ are $\text{log}_2\left(1+\frac{\eta_i}{\eta_j+1}\right)$ and $\text{log}_2\left(1+\eta_j\right)$, respectively.